 We all know Chipotle fell from grace in 2015 with an e-coli scandal that cost them billions of dollars over many years.
 Today, they are more successful than ever.
 Many stories have been written about Chipotle's multi-pronged strategy to recover, one of which was its dramatically improved ad creative and messaging.
 ABX tested 100's of Chipotle ads from 2015 through YTD and found powerful correlations to revenue.
-The story below is a teaser of those findings, which will be presented in full to students at Pennsylvania State University soon.

-In December of 2015, it all hit the fan when an E. coli and Norovirus outbreak sickened 192 people at a single Chipotle restaurant in Boston.
+In December 2015, it all hit the fan when an E. coli and Norovirus outbreak sickened 192 people at a single Chipotle restaurant in Boston.
 Steve Ells, Founder of Chipotle, quickly wrote a letter of apology, a "Comprehensive Food Safety Plan," that ran as a paid ad in 61 newspapers across the country.

 The letter was copy-tested by ABX and showed low scores across nearly all KPIs including a 73 for Message, 196 for "Dislike" and -46 in "Intent to Recommend."
 Viewers did have a better opinion of Chipotle after viewing the ad likely appreciating Steve Ells' effort.
 (The ABX Index is based on "100" being "Effective" or "Average.")
 As the massive new marketing campaign rolled out, great ads gradually outpaced poor ads and peaked in 2020.
 Ads tested by the ABX syndicated Global Creative Benchmarking service included all media types.
 Based on the ABX consistent method of measuring all mediums, Chipotle could have seen which ads were or weren't working in each medium, earlier.